COLUMBUS (WCMH)–On January 26, 1978, an arctic blizzard raged across the Buckeye State. The storm left nearly $210 million in damage.

-COLUMBUS (WCMH)–The weather turned mild and damp on January 25, 1978.
+The weather turned mild and damp on January 25, 1978.
 The high temperature in Columbus rose to 41 degrees, and 0.65 inch of rain fell.
-And yet, there was a harbinger of a change in the air—except no one could have anticipated just how dramatic and deadly it would be.
+Yet there was a harbinger of a change in the air—except no one could have anticipated just how dramatic and deadly.

-January 1978 was a very wintry month; a record 28 inches of snow had already fallen in a series of four winter storms, much of that snow lingering on the ground because the temperature remained well below freezing for two solid weeks.
+January 1978 was a very wintry month; a record 28 inches of snow had already fallen in a series of four winter storms–some of that that snow remained on the ground because the temperature was well below freezing for two solid weeks.

 PHOTOS: Blizzard of ’78